mahouboy23/IB-notes/Individual Oral.md

 The global issue that is chose was the consequences of war.
 I narrowed it by choosing a literary text that interested me and talked about a survivor of the holocaust so that led me to talk a bout the bigger issue of WAR.

 2. What is the summary/description of the "whole" literary work you've chosen?
-- the summary of the extract id about
+- the summary of the extract id about who put this together, i am a roof to the moon, an someone said, someone said.
+Ay bust it to the dame, whatchu comme out like lamp hit stop, thats a rap